xvxx/deadwiki/README.md

 There are three built-in ways to access it:

-- Local webserver with a super basic HTML UI
+- Local webserver with a basic, static HTML UI.
-- Native WebView app
+- Native WebView app that wraps it.
 - Just use your filesystem.
 Regular Markdown files.

 ## HTML